facebook/create-react-app/docusaurus/docs/getting-started.md

 ### `npm start` or `yarn start`

-Runs the app in development mode.<br>
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will automatically reload if you make changes to the code.<br>
+The page will automatically reload if you make changes to the code.
 You will see the build errors and lint warnings in the console.

 <p align='center'>
 <img src='https://cdn.rawgit.com/marionebl/create-react-app/9f62826/screencast-error.svg' width='600' alt='Build errors'>